liupeining/go_local_sort_practice/README.md

 # Project 1

-CSE 124 Fall 2022 Project 1 Starter Code
+CSE 224 Spring 2024 Project 0 Starter Code

-This repository contains the utilities that you'll use for project 1.
+This repository contains the utilities that you'll use for project 0.
 The utilities are provided in binary form for a few common systems/architectures.

 ## Sort specification